-The Return of Aid Policy is employed when a student withdraws five (5) weeks prior to completing the semester for which they are enrolled.
-When a student wishes to withdraw, they must complete an official withdrawal form through the registrar's office.
-Students are required to meet with staff in the financial aid office to discuss any outstanding financial obligations.
+The Return of Aid Policy is employed when a student withdraws five (5) weeks prior to completing the semester for which he or she is enrolled.
+When a student wishes to withdraw, he or she must complete an official withdrawal form through the registrar's office.
+Students are required to meet with their assigned EMS (enrollment management specialist) to discuss any outstanding financial obligations.

-Federal (Title IV) Aid: A percentage of Federal aid must be returned to the Title IV program(s) if a student withdrew on or before completing 60% of the enrollment period (semester or term).
+Federal (Title IV) Aid: A percentage of Federal aid must be returned to the Title IV program(s) if a student withdraws on or before completing 60% of the enrollment period (semester or term).
 The percentage of Title IV aid to be returned is equal to the number of calendar days remaining in the semester divided by the number of calendar days in the semester.
 Scheduled breaks of more than four consecutive days are excluded.

-Note: If prior to withdrawing, funds were released to a student because of a credit balance on the student's account, the student may be required to repay some of the Federal funds upon withdrawing.
+Note: If prior to withdrawing, funds were released to a student because of a credit balance on the student's account, the student may be required to pay a balance to the University upon withdrawal.